nithyanatarajan/404-architectsnotfound/docs/UserJourneys.md

     - ❌ If candidate declines: system notifies recruiter for manual action.
     - 🕐 If no response within a configured timeout: system prompts rescheduling or alerts recruiter.

+> 🚨 Sync and webhook failures are retried with backoff.
+After 3 failures (configurable), alerts are raised and stale
+> data fallback is activated.
+Kafka DLQs isolate failed messages for replay.

 - Updates are:
     - Logged via Kafka events
     - Synced with InterviewLogger
-    - Delivered to recruiter via Messenger and any other configured channels (e.g., email, Slack).
+    - Delivered to recruiter via Messenger and any other configured channels (e.g., email, Slack)

+---

 ## 🤖 Recruiter + Chatbot – Quick Lookup